-Luis Rubiales’ mother vows to continue hunger strike despite son’s pleas to stop
+Luis Rubiales’ mother taken to hospital during hunger strike prompted by ‘witch hunt’

+Mother of football chief Luis Rubiales taken to hospital during hunger strike prompted by ‘witch hunt’

-‘I am willing to die for justice,’ mother of suspended Spanish football president says as she enters day three without food
+‘I am willing to die for justice,’ mother of suspended Spanish football president says on day three without food

-The mother of suspended Spanish football president Luis Rubiales has vowed to continue her hunger strike despite her son’s worried pleas for her to stop.
+The mother of suspended Spanish football president Luis Rubiales has been taken to hospital three days into a hunger strike after locking herself in a church.

+Angeles Bejar staged her protest to try to end what she dubbed an “inhumane witch-hunt” against her son after the Spanish Football Federation (Rfef) asked him to resign.

 Mr Rubiales was suspended by Fifa for kissing Women’s World Cup winner, Jenni Hermoso, on the lips in an act the footballer says she did not consent to.

-His mother, Angeles Bejar, has locked herself in a church in Montril, southern Spain, and is going on a hunger strike in order to end the “inhumane witch-hunt” on her son as the Spanish Football Federation (Rfef) asked the football president to resign.
+His mother had started her hunger strike on Monday in Montril, southern Spain, and vowed to continue despite her son’s pleas for her to stop.

-“I am willing to die for justice because my son is a decent person and it is not fair what they’re doing,” she told a Spanish TV station.
+“I am willing to die for justice because my son is a decent person and it is not fair what they’re doing,” she told a Spanish television station.

+On Wednesday, a priest called Father Antonio said Ms Bejar had been taken to hospital after feeling tired and unwell.

+“We have called the son.
+He’s in touch with her and they have decided that she needed to go to the hospital,” he said.

-Fifa banned Rubiales from all football-related activity for 90 days over his conduct and has launched an investigation into his behaviour, while Spanish police are now investigating the federation president for alleged sexual assault.
+Fifa banned Mr Rubiales from all football-related activity for 90 days over his conduct and has launched an investigation into his behaviour, while Spanish police are now investigating the federation president for alleged sexual assault.

-Ms Bejar told MailOnline: “My son is very worried and has asked me not to continue, to stop, but I will be here until I drop and my body can continue.
+Earlier, she told MailOnline: “My son is very worried and has asked me not to continue, to stop, but I will be here until I drop and my body can continue.

 ”He is not here.
 He is away but he has told me to stop but I’ve said I will not.
 I will carry on.”